pyleglise/date-picker/README.md

 # Simple Date Picker component created for Next.js projects

-A datepicker component built with Next.js using FontAwesome and Tailwind
+A datepicker component built with Next.js using FontAwesome

 ## Installation